Skatteetaten/mockmvc-extensions-kotlin/README.md

 There is a convenience method `HttpMock.clearAllHttpMocks()` for clearing up all mocks created with the DSL.

-It is also possible to initialize a `MockWebServer` that is not started, where it is possible to add rules after it is created.
+It is also possible to initialize a `MockWebServer` that is not started, where you can add rules after it is created.

 ```
 val httpMock = initHttpMockServer {